Installing LaTeX¶

 Similar to Windows, macOS also features simple installers that will install one of the two versions:

 Linux distributions commonly have several LaTeX packages available to install directly from your software manager.
+If you're running the Flatpak version, you must install the Flatpak TeX Live extension, rather than a TeX distribution from your system software manager.
 There are also minimal and full packages.
 We list options for common distributions below.

 Note